nidar-shana/nidar-shana/README.md

-# Hola, Je suis Nidarshana 👋
+# Hola, Je suis Nidarshana! 👋

 At the age of 8, I typed `FD 20` and `RT 90` into Logo and watched a little triangle trace out a square on screen, and I was hooked.
 That small spark of "I told the computer what to do and it listened" turned into a genuine, lifelong love of building things with code.